davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## Decisions, Decisions

+To understand the FLP result, first we need to adopt Fisher, Lynch and Paterson's unique way of looking at all possible consensus algorithms abstractly.
 Take another look at what we've been calling the consensus properties:

 > **Conflict Resolution**: When conflicting updates are proposed, the algorithm picks one and rejects the others
 >